 While this may not qualify as Bay Area glamping, this cabin property in the Humboldt redwoods was too cozy to exclude.
 Sleeping up to 5, the property has two adjacent cabins set on 10 acres of private forest with two creeks and a waterfall.
 Guests will particularly love the skylit sleeping loft and glass treehouse hangout built over the creek.

-Rates average $285 per night.
-Check availability and book on Vrbo.
+Rates average $168 per night, excluding fees.
+Check availability and book on Airbnb.

 Browse all of our US lodging guides